oceanicsdotio/oceanics.io/README.md

 ## Calling the API

-See the [OpenAPI specification](localhost:80) for complete details on the supported schemas and methods.
+See the embedded [OpenAPI specification](http://localhost:80) for complete details on the supported schemas and methods.
 In general, the format for entity-based requests made to port `5000` is shown in the table below.

 | Route | Description | Arguments | Format |
 | --- | --- | --- | --- |